telconas/TAS-Vapi/replit.md

 - Components follow shadcn patterns with hover-elevate interactions

 ## Recent Updates
+- Added AI Instructions field for customizing what the AI does on calls
 - Added provider dropdown with 24+ carrier phone numbers (All Stream, ATT, Comcast, Spectrum, Verizon, etc.)
 - Auto-fill phone number when provider is selected
 - Manual phone entry clears provider selection
 - All inputs disabled during active calls
+- Prompt is used as OpenAI system message for personalized AI behavior